In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the meatballs

-- Cut a small corner from the ground turkey packaging and drain off any excess liquid.
+• Cut a small corner from the protein packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

-In a large bowl, combine the ground turkey, dried thyme, and cranberries, season generously with salt and pepper, and mix until just combined.
+In a large bowl, combine the protein, cranberries, and 1 teaspoon [2 tsp] thyme, season generously with salt and pepper, and mix until just combined.
+(See Chef’s Tip and adjust the seasoning as needed.)
 Using wet hands, form the mixture into 1½- to 2-inch meatballs.

 3